tallarium/openfin-tutorial-hello-world/README.md

 # OpenFin Tests

+## Bug
+`close-requested` event listener prevents application close even after the handler code is destroyed  (e.g. Change in url)
+- Open the app
+- Console log shows that there is one listener
+- (It is possible to close the app)
+- Click the "Go to page 2" link
+- Console log shows that there are no listeners
+- It is no longer possible to close the app/window

+## Tests
 nunit tests for testing the parts of OpenFin framework that we depend on.

 OpenFin provide a (pretty inactive) project demonstrating running tests in JavaScript (https://github.com/openfin/hello-openfin-selenium-example)